L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Introduction

-While this complexity result holds for arbitrary graph partitions, the factorization cost may be high if the interface size is large.
+\chan{Computing this factorization is efficient: obtaining all terms has quadratic complexity in the number of nodes, scaled by the size of the subgraph cut.
+For graphs with hierarchical structure, common in real-world networks \cite{barthelemy2011spatial, clauset2008hierarchical}, this leads to significant computational savings over the cubic complexity eigendecomposition.} While this complexity result holds for arbitrary graph partitions, the factorization cost may be high for graphs with large cuts.
 Hence, we introduce a graph decomposition algorithm that explicitly aims to minimize the cost of computing the Cauchy factorization.
-Specifically, we seek balanced partitions with small interface sizes, directly optimizing the theoretical factorization cost.
-This approach also provides an interpretable perspective on GNN processing: the method first operates on densely connected, highly coupled subgraphs and then progressively merges their spectral representations into a global one by exploiting weaker interactions between components.
-When such favorable partitions are not available, we use spectral sparsification \cite{spielman2008graph} to reduce the interface size while preserving the spectral properties of the original graph.
-We validate this analysis through experiments on synthetic graphs, confirming the predicted runtime scaling and demonstrating substantial improvements over dense eigendecomposition of the graph Laplacian
+Specifically, we seek balanced partitions with small cuts, directly optimizing the theoretical factorization cost.
+When such favorable partitions are not available, we use spectral sparsification \cite{spielman2008graph} to reduce the cut size while preserving the spectral properties of the original graph.
+We validate this analysis through experiments on synthetic graphs, confirming the predicted runtime scaling and demonstrating substantial improvements over the dense eigendecomposition of the graph Laplacian.

+This divide-and-conquer strategy \chan{is then used as the foundation for a new class of spectral GNNs}, termed Local to Global Net (L2G-Net).
+As shown in \cref{fig:graph_multires}, at each stage, the outputs of each local GFT (i.e., subgraph spectral information) are processed using learnable filters before merging via Cauchy factors.
+In the last level, a global learnable spectral filter processes the entire graph signal without requiring a full eigendecomposition of the Laplacian (cf.~\cref{fig:graph_multires}(b)).
+This allows L2G-Net to combine global spectral processing with locality biases by construction.

+\chan{From a learning perspective, L2G-Net first analyzes the graph structure in a task-independent manner (by identifying subgraphs and sparsifying), and then builds an architecture tailored to the specific graph and learns its parameters.
+Thus, different graphs yield different hierarchical structures.
+This allows local filters to capture patterns within subgraphs, while the global filter models subgraph interactions.
+This property is relevant in long-range setups.
+MPNNs and polynomial approximations must relay information through bottlenecks, which leads to oversquashing \cite{alon2020bottleneck}, while graph transformers \cite{dwivedi2020generalization} bypass this with learned attention but require additional inputs (e.g., positional encodings) to encode graph structure.
+L2G-Net offers a complementary inductive bias by encoding graph structure into the computation (\cref{fig:locality}).
+We show a positioning table in \cref{tab:method_comparison}; see \cref{app:related_work} for detailed discussions.}